exercism/problem-specifications/exercises/armstrong-numbers/description.md

 153 is an Armstrong number, because: 153 = 1^3 + 5^3 + 3^3 = 1 + 125 + 27 = 153
 154 is *not* an Armstrong number, because: 154 != 1^3 + 5^3 + 4^3 = 1 + 125 + 64 = 190

-Implement a function, that returns True if the number is an Armstrong number and False otherwise.
+Write some code to determine whether a number is an Armstrong number.